We have worked with a number of international partners to exchange knowledge and good practice.

 - UK National Exercise - June 2017 in Northumberland, UK

-An independent advisory panel consisting of wildfire and incident command specialists from across Europe has also been recruited to peer review and evaluate the training tools and framework being developed as part of IGNIS.
-The advisory board is meeting a number of times during the project and members will observe and evaluate all of the exercises.
+An independent advisory panel consisting of wildfire and incident command specialists from across Europe was also recruited to peer review and quality assure the materials produced during the project.
+The advisory board met a number of times during the project and its members observed and evaluated all of the national exercises.

 Press releases about the IGNIS project:

 You can find out more about IGNIS by looking at the press releases below or by visiting the project website at www.ignis-project.eu .
 You can also find out more by contacting Robert Stacey at firstname.lastname@example.org.